OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-19.md

 ## Matthew 19:24

-Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
+Moreover, it is easier for a camel to pass through the eye of a needle than for a rich person to enter the kingdom of God.”

 ## Matthew 19:25